syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 ## Set selected date and selected time to the Date Time Picker

-The SfDateTimePicker control allows you to the select the date and time by using the [SelectedDate] and [SelectedTime] property in [SfDateTimePicker].
-The default value of the `SelectedDate` is current date and `SelectedTime` is currrent time.
+The SfDateTimePicker control allows you to select the date and time by using the [SelectedDate] and [SelectedTime] properties in the [SfDateTimePicker].
+The default value of the `SelectedDate` and `SelectedTime` is the current time.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}